ramneek008/KBC/README.md

 # KBC
 Code of KBC game  with 2 lifelines (50:50 and double-dip) in C.

 Welcome to the game "KAUN BANEGA CROREPATI".
+It is a .c file so compile it in a gcc compiler.

 RULES of the game: